-Fair or not, sometimes nicknames stick and are hard to shake.
+Fair or not, nicknames stick and are often hard to shake.
 A pesky moniker can follow you around for years.
 How many of you have a friend who will forever be “Tiny” or “Lefty” or “Gonzo”?

 This doesn’t just happen to people, either.
 To some, the month of January, all 31 days, has become known as “Divorce Month.”

 The basic idea is that couples push to end their marriages in the days that immediately follow the New Year.
 But the question arises: Is this an accurate nickname?
 Is January really divorce month?

 As is so often the case, the answer to whether or not January really is divorce month is complicated.

 The truth is a little bit yes and a little bit no. One report may have put it best when describing January not necessarily as divorce month, but as a time of year when couples examine divorce options.

 How did January become known as divorce month?